jaytaylor/shipbuilder/CLIENT.md

 Set one or more configuration environment variables for the named application.
 Redeploys the app.

+There is also a `--deferrable=1`/`-d1` flag which can be passed to cause the config change to take effect the next time the app is deployed (avoids the default immediate redeploy).

 __config:remove__

     config:remove [variable-name].. -a[application-name]

 Delete one or more configuration environment variables for the named application.
 Redeploys the app.

+There is also a `--deferrable=1`/`-d1` flag which can be passed to cause the config change to take effect the next time the app is deployed (avoids the default immediate redeploy).

 __deploy__